-It happens when the existing old queen takes a portion of workers and flies off to set up a nest elsewhere.
+It happens when the existing old queen takes some of the workers with her and flies off to set up a nest elsewhere.
 She leaves behind a virgin queen to take her place.
-This life cycle can continue for years meaning you can have a colony in the same hive for decades.
+This life cycle can continue for years, meaning you can have a colony in the same hive for decades.

 Just like honey bees, bumblebees are social insects and live in colonies for a portion of their lives.
 Just like honeybees, the length of their lifespan depends on their role in the hive.

 Bumblebee queens live about 1 year.
 She starts off by mating and then hibernating so her active period is a few months between spring and fall.

 These live for about 2-6 weeks depending on the assigned tasks.
 The foragers have a lot more to worry about so live a shorter busy life than their in-hive care counterparts.